Keeping fit on vacation

 These bottles are your weights.
 They can be filled with water, sand or even wet sand to the appropriate level to provide sufficient resistance.
 If the bottles are too light for your usual training, simply:

-- change your repetitions (number of times you complete an exercise movement);
+- change your repetitions (the number of times you complete an exercise movement)

 - re-challenge your body with a different exercise altogether.

-Lightweight exercise mat — for floor-work exercises and stretching.
+Lightweight exercise mat – perfect for floor-work exercises and stretching and should also fit nicely into your luggage.

 How much exercise and how often?